 Defendants can still be liable for giving alcohol to underage people even if they believed they were of age.
 Ignorance of their age is not a defense, regardless of a convincing fake ID.
 In this way, CRS 44-3-901 is a strict liability crime.7

 People 18 and older may serve alcohol in restaurants and bars as long as an adult 21 or older is supervising them.8

 - Contributing to the delinquency of a minor (CRS 18-6-701): This offense includes giving people under 18 alcohol.
 It can also include giving minors cigarettes, drugs, marijuana, or porn, or inducing the minor to perform a sexual act.
-As a class 4 felony, it carries 2 to 6 years in Colorado State Prison, and/or $2,000 to $500,000 in fines.
+A conviction can be a felony or a misdemeanor depending on the case.
 If the defendant is an educator in a Colorado school district, the case will be reported to the state licensing board.
 The board may impose its own penalties, including license revocation.